-For a change of pace today I wanted to tell you a personal story.
+Today I want to tell you a story.

 So I concocted a plan.

-I wasn't exactly getting rich as a journalist, but I was doing okay.
-Even so, I knew I'd need an actual plan that I could commit to if I really was going to amass the needed down payment.
+I wasn't getting rich as a journalist, but I was doing OK.
+Even so, I knew I'd need a detailed plan that I could commit to if I really was going to amass the needed down payment.

 My plan was simple.
 In the years that followed, every time my bosses gave me a raise, I started a new mutual fund.

-By the time I got a job at The Baltimore Sun in 1998 – and Robin and I moved to Maryland – I had more than $25,000 set aside from this plan and some other money I'd saved.
-And we could start looking for our first house.
+By the time I got a job at The Baltimore Sun in 1998 – and Robin and I moved to Maryland – I had more than $25,000 set aside from this plan… as well as some other money I'd saved.

-I also learned a valuable lesson: A little discipline can take you a long way.
+I learned a valuable lesson: A little discipline can take you a long way.

-It's a perfect investment for house down payments, college funds, retirement, a vacation house, a boat or the cruise of a lifetime – in short, the kind of big-ticket purchases that come along a couple times during a lifetime.
+It's the perfect intermediate- to long-term investment for a down payment for a house, for college savings, for retirement, for a vacation house, for a boat or the cruise of a lifetime – in short, the kind of big-ticket cash needs that come along a couple of times during a lifetime.